Prevention and Treatment Strategies for Achilles Injury - Part 3

 4. Plyometrics and Sports Specific Exercises

 This last part of the rehabilitation process will aim to return your Achilles to a pre-injury state.
 By the end of this process, your Achilles should be as strong, if not stronger than it was before you injured it.
 This is the time to incorporate some dynamic or explosive exercises to really strengthen up your Achilles tendon and improve your proprioception.
 Start by working through all the exercises you did above, but with more intensity.
 For example, if you were using light isometric exercises to help strengthen your Achilles and calf muscles, start to apply more force, or start to use some weighted exercises.

 From here, gradually incorporate some more intense exercises.
 Exercises that relate specifically to your chosen sport are a good place to start.
 Things like skill drills and training exercises are a great way to gauge your fitness level and the strength of your Achilles and lower leg.
 To put the finishing touches on your Achilles recovery, I always like to do a few plyometric drills.
 Plyometric exercises are explosive exercises that both lengthen and contract a muscle at the same time.
-These are called eccentric muscle contractions and involve activities like jumping, hoping, skipping and bounding.
+These are called eccentric muscle contractions and involve activities like jumping, hopping, skipping and bounding.

 These activities are quite intense, so remember to always start off easy and gradually apply more and more force.
 Do not get too excited and over-do-it, you have come too far to do something silly and re-injure your Achilles.

 This article first appeared in: